hbctraining/variant_analysis/lessons/02_project_organization.md

 > Note 1: ssh stands for secure shell.
 All of the information (like your password) going between your computer and the O2 login computer is encrypted when using ssh.

-## home or scratch
+## `/home` or `/n/scratch3`?

-Within the [Introduction to the Command-line course](https://hbctraining.github.io/Intro-to-shell-flipped/schedule/), we introduced your `home` and `scratch` workspaces, but let's give a brief recap of each and their purpose:
+Within the [Introduction to the Command-line course](https://hbctraining.github.io/Intro-to-shell-flipped/schedule/), we introduced your home directory (`/home/user_name`) and scratch `/n/scratch/3` workspace, but let's give a brief recap of each and their purpose:

-`home`
+### `/home`
  - Limited to 100GiB of storage per user
  - Backed-up daily up to 14 days, weekly up to 60 days
  - Can you found at `/home/$USER/`
  - Great place for storing valuable file/scripts

-`scratch`
+### `/n/scratch3`
  - Up to 10TiB or 1 million files/directories per user
  - No back-ups
  - Purged from the system if not accessed for 30 days
  - Great for storing reproducible, intermediate files

-Due to the limited storage space on `home`, we are going to take advantage of `scratch` to hold some of our intermediate files for this workshop.
-This is a very common use of the `scratch` space as many analyses will have large intermediate files, which would otherwise fill up our `home` directories.
+Due to the limited storage space on `/home`, we are going to take advantage of scratch to hold some of our intermediate files for this workshop.
+This is a very common use of the scratch space as many analyses will have large intermediate files, which would otherwise fill up our home directories.

 ### Creating a scratch space

-While on the login node, we will create our space on `scratch`.
-In order to create a space on `scratch`, we will need to run a script provided by the HMS Research Computing team:
+While on the login node, we will create our space on `/n/scratch3`.
+In order to do so, we will need to run a script provided by the HMS Research Computing team:

 ```
 $ sh /n/cluster/bin/scratch3_create.sh
 ```

-> Note: You *MUST* be on a login node in order to create a space on `scratch`.
+> Note: You *MUST* be on a login node in order to create a space on `/n/scratch3`.

 It will prompt you with the following: